 In the arcade game Tapper, a mysterious masked man plays a shell game with the bartender during a bonus round where he must find which one of the several cans of beer (or soda in Root Beer Tapper) was left unshaken.
 Finding the correct one gives the player bonus points, while finding the wrong one gets the bartender soaked in the face.

 Interestingly played with: Xykon (a lich) is attacking Azure City, but there appears to be three of them.
 Since this is a Stick Figure Comic, they're all walking skeletons that look identical to Xykon.
-Haley mentions the "shell game" aspect in "It Takes a Thief".
-Subverted in that none of them are the real Xykon.
-He's actually invisible, and flying on an invisible silver dragon zombie.
-Which is, of course, the point.
-The player never wins a real shell game.
+Haley mentions the "shell game" aspect in "It Takes a Thief", specifically the fact that in a "real" shell game, none of the options presented to the player are the correct one.
+Sure enough, all three of the visible Xykons are decoys.
+The real Xykon is actually invisible, and flying on an invisible silver dragon zombie.

 Political variety is run by Tarquin's party.
 There are three big empires on a continent (currently Empire of Blood, Empire of Sweat and Empire of Tears) that rarely clash head-on, but attack independents and "protect" them from each other's depredations until they gradually subsume the rest, old good Cold War style.
 They frequently change figurehead rulers and names, but behind the scene are still controlled by the same six people, occasionally shuffling the partners.